 What is occupational health?

-With occupational health guidance, the managers and HR departments are empowered to make informed decisions about employees’ suitability for a role and to consider necessary workplace support, including workplace adjustments recommended by occupational health.
+The advice empowers the managers to make informed decisions about employees’ suitability for a role and to consider necessary workplace support.

 Mandatory occupational health